Kelderic/featured-galleries/src/readme.txt

 == Changelog ==

+= 2.1.0 =

+* Enhancement: Switched multi-select type from Library to Gallery.
+You no longer have to hold the SHIFT or CONTROL/COMMAND keys to select multiple items.
+To restore the old behavior, use the new `fg_use_legacy_selection` filter.
+See docs for details.
+* Bugfix: Fix broken details sidebar hiding filter.
+The details sidebar is now properly hidden again by default, and can be shown be using the `fg_show_sidebar` filter.
+* Under the Hood: Complete rewrite of all CSS styles.
+FG styles are now isolated and don't affect other media manager modals.

 = 2.0.1 =

 * Bugfix: Don't run plugin logic on old versions of PHP that are incompatible.